 - Cupertino Language Immersion Program (CLIP) (Elementary | Middle) – A Mandarin language immersion program for Kindergarten through Grade 8 students.
 The program provides core curriculum in English and Mandarin.

-Since 1989, CUSD has offered an optional District-home partnership in the form of a Home Study (independent study) program for families of TK-Grade 8 students who wish to teach their children at home with professional guidance from supervising teachers and District administrators.
+Since 1989, CUSD has offered an optional District-home partnership for families of TK-Grade 8 students who wish to teach their children at home with professional guidance from supervising teachers and District administrators.

 - Teaching and Learning

 - Program Design

 - Progress Monitoring and Student Support